Akronym by Conjuring Lab

 Effect

 The audience sees a spectator use their own phone to browse Wikipedia.
-They click random links, creating a trail of words.
-The magician writes these words down.
-Later, the magician reveals that the first letters of these words spell out the spectator's name or a chosen word.
-The effect is surprising and personal, making it highly engaging.
+The spectator clicks links freely.
+At the end, the magician reveals that the letters from the Wikipedia pages spell out the spectator's name or another chosen word.
+The effect is a personal and surprising revelation that appears to be a complete coincidence.

 Full details